 the Pub/Sub pricing page.

-To monitor messages forwarded to dead-letter topics, use the
+forwards to a dead-letter topic, use the

-subscription/dead_letter_message_count with the
+subscription/dead_letter_message_count metric with the

-topic/send_message_operation_count metric from the dead-letter topic.
+topic/send_message_operation_count metric from the topic that

 Keeping publishers healthy